-Despite many soda companies (and some health professionals) pushing diet soda as a healthy option, so many studies have worrying findings.
+Despite many soda companies (and some health professionals) pushing diet soda as a healthy option, some studies have worrying findings.

-One study investigated the effect of drinking artificially sweetened drinks three times per day, compared to water.
+One study investigated the effects of drinking artificially sweetened drinks three times per day compared to water.
 The results showed that the diet soda drinkers had over double the obesity risk when compared to water drinkers (57).